 So be sure to catch up with Melon's House Party.

 Now, back to our story.
 Where was I?
-Ah yes, the Joneses have just moved into their new home, a suite of rooms in The Dutch Hotel, that some people say is huanted.
-The Jonses haven't seen any evidence of ghosts - not yet at at any rate
+Ah yes, the Joneses have just moved into their new home, a suite of rooms in The Dutch Hotel, that some people say is haunted.
+The Jonses haven't seen any evidence of ghosts - not yet at at any rate.

-But the dad and the kids went in person.
+But Dad and the kids went in person.
 “How are you today?” asked Sunny, the fish and chip frier.

-“We’re doing great,” replied Yoga.
+“We’re doing great,” replied Yogi.
 “We just moved into The Dutch Hotel.
 It’s going to be our new home.”

-“Very nice,” said Mustapha, “Apart from the ghosts.”
+“Very nice,” said Sunny.
+“Apart from the ghosts.”

 “Mum says the ghosts are just a wild story,” said Nafsi.